 - Crochet is a timeless craft that has been around for a long time.
 It is a fiber-based craft where you use a hook and a strand of yarn to create a fabric (or a garment or accessory) by the way of creating loops and interlocking them with each other.

 - Crochet is often confused with knitting because they both use yarn, loops and stitches to create a fabric or garment, but crochet uses a single hook to achieve this result where knitting uses two separate needles.
 To find out more about the difference between crochet and knitting, read this article.

 - Crochet is amazingly portable craft, something you can just put in a bag and take with you around the house or on a go.
 Since the hook is short, you don’t take up much space when you are working on your project.
 It’s perfect to take to a park, beach or a library or even to a friend’s house.

 - The beauty of crochet is that it requires very little to get started.
 All you really need to crochet is a ball of yarn and a hook.
 You will also need scissors to cut the yarn and a needle to tidy up the ends, but those can usually be found in your home already.

 - Crochet can be as simple or as complex as you need it to be so there is no reason to be afraid to start crocheting.
 You can start as simple as making a slip knot, making a chain and some basic single crochet stitches.

 - To get started, check out the details on the supplies you need to start and the beginner stitches.

-- There a lot of wonderful instructional videos on YouTube or various stitches, but to get you started, you can find the beginner stitches and how-to’s here.
+- There a lot of wonderful instructional videos on YouTube for various stitches, but to get you started, you can find the basic stitches and how-to’s here.

 Tips for Success in Crochet